Are you looking for a quick and simple way to make WordPress GDPR compliant? If so, then you’ve come to the right place.

-It doesn’t matter if you’re operating your site from outside EU, GDPR applies to everyone.
+It doesn’t matter if you’re operating your site from outside the EU.
+GDPR applies to everyone.
 That’s because if your website traffic is coming from any European nation, you need to comply with GDPR.

-You might wonder, what happens if you don’t make your site GDPR compliant?
+What happens if you don’t make WordPress GDPR compliant?